-The South Island online Healthlearn platform has a new delirium course based on the THINKdelirium resource - Fundamental Series: Delirium RGMD009.
+The South Island online Healthlearn platform has a new delirium course based on the THINKdelirium resource - Fundamental Series: Delirium RGMD009 .
 The course covers What is Delirium?
 How do we prevent?
 How do we assess for delirium?
 How do we manage it?
-Any South Island ARC facility can access Healthlearn for free.
+Any South Island DHB staff member can access Healthlearn for free.
 [R]